After playoff dud, Brady faces choice of whether to continue

 Brady had been 7-0 against Dallas before this game, including a 19-3 road win in Week 1.

-Though Brady was only sacked twice, the Cowboys pressured him into several throwaways and forced a bunch of ill-advised passes.
+Though he was only sacked twice, the Cowboys pressured him into several throwaways and forced a bunch of ill-advised passes.

-He finished 35 of 66 for 351 yards, two TDs and one interception.
+He threw a career-most 66 passes, completing 35 of them for 351 yards, two TDs and one interception.
+Brady had 65 attempts for New England against San Francisco on Dec.
+16, 2012.

 After the Buccaneers went three-and-out on their first two possessions, Brady led a long drive before things fell apart.